ManuUseGitHub/Gloups/EXTRAS.md

 5. the process wait for last changed files then quit.

-## Run Gloups from any directory !
+## RUN GLOUPS FROM ANY DIRECTORY !
 To use ```$ gloups``` command anywhere instead of ```$ gulp``` only in the gloups folder

 ### WINDOWS